 Carbohydrates and how many or how little a person consumes has been a hot topic for many years.
 Most people assume that we should avoid carbs at all costs in order to limit weight gain.
 But is that the real truth?
 One such means of controlling carb intake is carbohydrate cycling, which has long been used by professional athletes and bodybuilders but only made it into the mainstream in the past couple of years as people aim to optimize their diets.

-If you’re interested in learning more about carb cycling and how it may be able to help you with your health and fitness goals, follow along as we discuss what it is in more depth and what it can help you achieve.
+So what is carb cycling and does it work?
+If you’re interested in learning more follow along as we discuss what it is in more depth and what it can help you achieve.

 What is Carb Cycling?